KeyCDN Includes Let's Encrypt Integration - Free SSL Certificates

-Once the above steps are completed you will have secured your website with SSL for content delivery between the KeyCDN edge servers and your end users.
-Note: It will take a minimum of 5 minutes to deploy your new Let’s Encrypt certificate to the edge servers around the globe.
-We also recommend purging the cache on your zone.
+Once the steps are completed you will have secured your website with SSL for content delivery between the KeyCDN edge servers and your end users.
+It will take a minimum of 5 minutes to deploy your new Let's Encrypt certificate to the edge servers around the globe.
+We also recommend purging the cache on your Zone.

-Since Let’s Encrypt is still in beta, there are some limitations you should be aware of.
+There are some limitations you should be aware of:

 - There are currently restrictions in place regarding the amount of certificates per domain.
 The current limitation on certificates / domain is 20 certificates for a registered domain per week.